 Price and Availability Index in Cairns

 Holiday Letting Price Information in Cairns

-The graph shows the average letting prices for the next twelve months in Cairns.
-The most expensive week to book a holiday letting in Cairns is in September (14/09 - 21/09).
-Prices decrease in a week of October (05/10 - 12/10), where average prices are £80.
+The graph shows the average rental prices for the next twelve months in Cairns.
+The most expensive week to book a holiday letting in Cairns is in June (22/06 - 29/06).
+Prices decrease during one week of December (22/12 - 29/12), when average prices are £63.

 Holiday Home Availability Information in Cairns

 The graph shows the weekly availability rate in Cairns for the next twelve months.
-The week with the highest booking rate in the next 6 months is in October (05/10 - 12/10), where 59% of the holiday lettings are booked.
-Conversely, it is in December (08/12 - 15/12) that the highest percentage of rentals are available.
+The week with the highest booking rate in the next 6 months is in December (22/12 - 29/12), when 65% of the holiday lettings are booked.
+Conversely, it is in February (09/02 - 16/02) that the highest percentage of rentals are available.

 Above are the weather conditions for Cairns Regional.
-January is the warmest month in Cairns with average maximum temperatures of 32°.
-No heat wave is expected in July, where minimum average temperatures usally hit a 17° low.
-The rainiest month is January while the driest month is August.
+January is the warmest month in Cairns, with average daily maximum temperatures of 32°.
+No heat wave is expected in July, when minimum average temperatures usally hit a 17° low.
+The rainiest month is January, while the driest month is August.

 The Great Barrier Reef awaits near your Cairns holiday home

 Holiday homes in Cairns, Australia are all about tropical trekking, aboriginal art and authentic culture, and of course dives on the Great Barrier Reef.
 Enjoy Australia's famous seafood and wine, washed down with spectacular scenery and crystal oceans.

 Foodies can look forward to a feast in Cairns, where cafe-lined streets like Grafton and Spence tempt travellers.
 Grab breakfast at Caffiend, tucked away in Cairns lanes.
 It serves up chilli eggs and French toast along with coconut lattes and great coffee.